 We place importance on the provision of effective remedy wherever human rights impacts occur within our operations, including our supply chain, through JDR’s grievance mechanisms.

-If you believe that a conflict has arisen between the language of the policy and the laws, customs and practices of the place where you work, if you have questions about this policy or if you would like to report a potential violation of our policy, you should raise those questions and concerns in confidence through JDR’s grievance processes.
+If you believe that a conflict has arisen between the language of the policy, laws, customs and practices of the place where you work, or if you would like to report a potential violation against our Responsible Sourcing Code, Code of Ethics or Human Rights Policy that has occurred in JDR Cable Systems Ltd.’s supplier network, you should raise those concerns in confidence through JDR’s grievance process.

 At JDR, any serious concern should be voiced with trust.
 All issues raised are treated with utmost importance and confidence.
-To report a concern, non-JDR employees should contact JDR’s Executive Assistant to the Chief Technology & Compliance Officer at JDR’s headquarters in Littleport.
+As a non-JDR Cable Systems Ltd. worker wanting to report a concern or complaint within their organisation or an affiliated organisation, you can: